numpy/numpy/doc/source/reference/c-api/coremath.rst

 .. c:function:: double npy_nextafter(double x, double y)

-    This is a function equivalent to C99 nextafter: return next representable floating point value from x in the direction of y.
+    This is an alias to C99 nextafter: return next representable floating point value from x in the direction of y.
 Single and extended precisions are available with suffix f and l.